Posted on October 2, 2021

 In an Illinois divorce, new evidence usually means undisclosed income or assets of the other party.

-If there’s no meritorious claim, then the parties need not concern themselves with the issue of due diligence.
+If there’s no meritorious claim, then the parties need not concern themselves with the additional requirement to proveof due diligence.

 “If the petitioner fails to allege the existence of a meritorious defense, the petition is properly denied, and due diligence need not be addressed.
 However, if a meritorious defense probably exists, the court must address the issue of due diligence.”
 ROCKFORD FINANCIAL SYSTEMS v.
 Borgetti, 932 NE 2d 1152 – Ill: Appellate Court, 2nd Dist.
 2010